Lynne Isbell

-Lynne A. Isbell (born 1955) is an American ethologist and primatologist, professor of anthropology at the University of California, Davis.
+Lynne A. Isbell (born 1955) is an American ethologist and primatologist, and Distinguished Professor Emerita of Anthropology at the University of California, Davis.

 Isbell has served as president of the American Society of Primatologists and is the originator of the snake detection theory, which suggests that snakes have contributed to the evolution of the visual system of primates.

 Early life

 Isbell grew up in Compton, California.
 At school, she had the ambition to become a veterinarian, but was inspired to take an interest in primatology by Jane Goodall’s book In the Shadow of Man (1971).

 In Black, Brown, and White: Stories Straight Outta Compton, written with two friends from different ethnic backgrounds, Isbell has written about their lives in Compton during the 1960s and early 1970s, the era of the civil rights movement, the Watts riots, and black power.
 They describe how Compton changed from a mostly white community to a mostly black one that was known as "the Murder Capital of the United States."
 The title refers to Straight Outta Compton, an album by N.W.A.

 As an undergraduate at the University of Redlands, Isbell worked with ungulates, including bongos and desert bighorn sheep, and graduated BA in ethology from Johnston College of the University in 1976.